Mirasaki/cftools-discord-bot/README.md

 [
   {
     ...
-  }, <-- Notice the comma
+  }, <-- Notice the comma - always add this when adding a new server block {
-  {
     ...
-  } <-- Notice there's no comma for the last element
+  }
 ]
 ```